There are many varied uses for industrial encoders, here we have listed just a few practical examples.

 The encoder is mounted directly to the end of a motor via a shaft.
-The critical parameter of measurement is motor speed whereby the encoder provides feedback to a drive.
-The drive can then verify that the speed and direction are correct, ensuring that whatever the motor is driving runs safely and smoothly.
-Applications where a precise speed is paramount, rotary encoders ensure that equipment does not run out of control or behave erratically.
+The critical measurement parameter is motor speed, whereby the encoder provides feedback to a drive.
+The drive can then verify that the speed and direction are correct, ensuring that whatever the motor drives run safely and smoothly.
+In applications where a precise speed is paramount, rotary encoders provide that equipment does not run out of control or behave erratically.

 Web Speed / Tension Control

-An application in which an encoder is mounted to a motor as well as a tension roller.
-Unevenness in the rotating speed of the tension roller is fed to a controller which sends a signal to the drive motor to maintain an even tension proportion between the web roller and drive motor.
-Maintaining optimal web tensioning is critical in assembly and conveyor applications or in roll tensioning applications designed to prevent tearing, backlash or other potential injuries to machine operators.
+An application in which an encoder is mounted to a motor and a tension roller.
+Unevenness in the rotating speed of the tension roller is fed to a controller, which sends a signal to the drive motor to maintain an even tension proportion between the web roller and the drive motor.
+Maintaining optimal web tensioning is critical in assembly and conveyor applications or roll tensioning applications designed to prevent tearing, backlash or other potential injuries to machine operators.

 Linear Measurement / Cut-to-Length.

-An encoder is mounted on a lead screw or measuring wheel to prevent a user from physically having to measure a length before cutting, normally done by using a tape measure or inaccurate hand mark or eye estimate.
+An encoder is mounted on a lead screw or measuring wheel to prevent a user from physically having to measure a length before cutting, usually done by using a tape measure or inaccurate hand mark or eye estimate.
 Since an encoder delivers a fixed number of pulses in a revolution, a device can be scaled to increment at a designated length per pulse.
-This device may be a preset counter or PLC that in turn has a relay output that can be set to operate when the desired length is reached to ensure a precise and accurate cut every time.
+This device may be a preset counter or PLC with a relay output that can operate when the desired size is reached to ensure a precise and accurate cut every time.

-Achieved using incremental or absolute encoders.
-They need to be accurate high-resolution devices used in a variety of automated applications in manufacturing and research.
-Radar antenna, robotic arms or satellite dish rotation are good examples of this type of application.
+Incremental or absolute encoders must be accurate high-resolution devices used in various automated applications in manufacturing and research.
+Radar antennae, robotic arms or satellite dish rotation are good examples of this application.

 Position Measurement / Backstop, Gauging

-Position measurement applications are similar to a cut to length applications whereby the encoder is used to make sure that the unit, typically a machine tool, so it does not exceed a preset position or direction of travel.
-Very often this is combined with a determination of the speed of travel of the table, tool head, or similar component to ensure that the machine does not over travel a limit.
+Position measurement applications are similar to a cut to length applications whereby the encoder ensures that the unit, typically a machine tool, does not exceed a preset position or direction of travel.
+This is often combined with determining the travel speed of the table, tool head, or similar components to ensure that the machine does not overtravel a limit.
 Although limit switches are used in backstop applications, encoders are more shock resistant and tend to last longer.

 Position Measurement / Conveying

-Another common industry application where encoders are widely used to monitor and control conveyor speed and position.
-Similar to a motor feedback application, encoders are attached to a motor, intermediate axle shafts, or both.
+Another common industry application where encoders are widely used is to monitor and control conveyor speed and position.
+Like a motor feedback application, encoders are attached to a motor, intermediate axle shafts, or both.
 The critical parameters of measurement are motor speed and incremental movement.
-In this case, the encoder can control both the conveyor speed and position.
+In this case, the encoder can control the conveyor’s speed and position.